MakeSchool-Tutorials/Rainbow-Checklist/P02-CRUD/content.md

 IndexError: list index out of range
 ```
 We see an error because we tried to access the second item in a one item list.
 The last line of the error tells us this by saying the index was out of range.
 This may be something we'll have to think about if we were going to implement this in production.
 If this function were called with an invalid index value our program would crash and people would be sad.
-This is a topic for a stretch challenge or another tutorial however.
+As a stretch challenge you can update any applicable functions that we have made with the ability to verify that all index values are accurate.

 Remove the line that throws the error so we can move on.